 The programs and orientations developed by the Career Development Office help Atlanta’s John Marshall students meet the challenge of the legal job search process.
 The programs below are offered to help our students capture the interest of prospective employers.

 We offer the following services:

-Our directors provide individual counseling for students and alumni to discuss all aspects of their career search, including private law firms, public interest opportunities, government agencies, judicial clerkships, and alternative careers.
-Each student is assigned a counselor and is encouraged to meet with their counselors throughout their tenure at John Marshall.
-Students are asked to make an appointment by contacting Ms. Rachael Kirk at extension 113.
+Our department provides individual counseling for students and alumni to discuss all aspects of their career search, including private law firms, public interest opportunities, government agencies, judicial clerkships, and alternative careers.
+Each student is assigned a counselor and is encouraged to meet with their counselors throughout their tenure at Atlanta’s John Marshall.
+Students are asked to make an appointment by contacting their respective career counselor via email.

 Career Resources Library

 The Career Development Office has a library filled with useful job search information on various types of employment.
 If you would like to check out a particular book, please be sure to notify a staff member.

 Throughout the year, our department conducts employer outreach.
 We visit with employers, attend networking events, and speak to attorneys about our students.

 Directors meet with each third-year student prior to graduation in order to assess their job search status and strategy.
 Recent graduates will continue to receive assistance with their job search in an effort to promptly secure employment.

 Our office participates in numerous job fairs with schools across the country, including specialty practice, minority, public interest and government job fairs.

 Co-sponsored Job Fairs: